AEG Home Appliances

 What warranty does AEG offer in the UK?

-AEG offers a 5-year warranty on selected products in the UK, confirmed on the AEG UK website at the time of writing.
-This is in addition to the standard manufacturer’s guarantee that applies to all AEG appliances.
-The 5-year warranty applies to selected models rather than the entire range, so confirm the warranty terms for your specific chosen model directly with AEG or the retailer before purchasing.
+AEG offers an extended warranty on selected products in the UK, in addition to the standard manufacturer’s guarantee that applies to all AEG appliances.
+The extended warranty applies to selected models rather than the entire range, and specific terms and eligible products may change.
+Confirm the warranty terms for your chosen model directly with AEG or the retailer at the time of purchase.

-Content disclaimer: The information on this page was researched and written in April 2026 and was accurate at the time of publication.
+The information on this page was researched and written in April 2026 and was accurate at the time of publication.
 Company ownership, product ranges, warranty terms, and technology descriptions are subject to change.
 Whitegoods Help recommends verifying all current details, including warranty terms and product availability, directly with AEG before making a purchase or booking a repair.